Wanneroo Road and Ocean Reef Road Interchange

 A Community Construction Group has been formed to:

 - assist in identifying, discussing and providing advice on the community issues associated with the project exchange information between us, the contractor and the community

 - provide representative community and stakeholder input into the construction phase of the project

-Open the fifth meeting's notes PDF was held in late- June 2019.
+Open the sixth meeting's notes PDF was held in November 2019.